-We are certain of the following:
+1. We are certain of the following:

-- there is a natural greenhouse effect which already keeps the Earth warmer than it would otherwise be - emissions resulting from human activities are substantially increasing the atmospheric concentrations of the greenhouse gases carbon dioxide, methane, chlorofluorocarbons (CFCs) and nitrous oxide These increases will enhance the greenhouse effect, resulting on average in an additional warming of the Earth's surface The main greenhouse gas, water vapour, will increase in response to global warming and further enhance it
+- there is a natural greenhouse effect which already keeps the Earth warmer than it would otherwise be; - emissions resulting from human activities are substantially increasing the atmospheric concentrations of the greenhouse gases: carbon dioxide, methane, chlorofluorocarbons (CFCs) and nitrous oxide.
+These increases will enhance the greenhouse effect, resulting on average in an additional warming of the Earth's surface.
+The main greenhouse gas, water vapour, will increase in response to global warming and further enhance it.

-We calculate with confidence that:
+2. We calculate with confidence that:

-- some gases are potentially more effective than others at changing climate, and their relative effectiveness can be estimated Carbon dioxide has been responsible for over half the enhanced greenhouse effect in the past, and is likely to remain so in the future - atmospheric concentrations of the long-lived gases (carbon dioxide, nitrous oxide and the CFCs) adjust only slowly to changes in emissions Continued emissions of these gases at present rates would commit us to increased concentrations for centuries ahead The longer emissions continue to increase at present day rates, the greater reductions would have to be for concentrations to stabilise at a given level - the long-lived gases would require immediate reductions in emissions from human activities of over 60% to stabilise their concentrations at today's levels, methane would require a 15-20% reduction global mean temperature during the next century of about 0 3°C per decade (with an uncertainty range of 0 2°C to 0 5°C per decade), this is greater than that seen over the past 10,000 years.
-This will result in a likely increase in global mean temperature of about 1°C above the present value by 2025 and 3°C before the end of the next century.
-The rise will not be steady because of the influence of other factors.
+- some gases are potentially more effective than others at changing climate, and their relative effectiveness can be estimated.
+Carbon dioxide has been responsible for over half the enhanced greenhouse effect in the past, and is likely to remain so in the future; - atmospheric concentrations of the long-lived gases (carbon dioxide, nitrous oxide and the CFCs) adjust only slowly to changes in emissions.
+Continued emissions of these gases at present rates would commit us to increased concentrations for centuries ahead.
+The longer emissions continue to increase at present day rates, the greater reductions would have to be for concentrations to stabilize at a given level: - the long-lived gases would require immediate reductions in emissions from human activities of over 60% to stabilize their concentrations at today's levels; methane would require a 15-20% reduction.

-Based on current model results, we predict:
+3. Based on current model results, we predict: